weiping-playnext/Zenject/README.md

     * SceneContext.Awake() method is called.
 This should always be the first thing executed in your scene.
 It should work this way by default (see <a href="#bad-execution-order">here</a> if you are noticing otherwise).
     * Project Context is initialized.
 Note that this only happens once per play session.
 If a previous scene already initialized the ProjectContext, then this step is skipped
         * All injectable MonoBehaviour's on the ProjectContext prefab are passed to the container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
-        * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
+        * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, runs injects on them, then calls InstallBindings() on each.
 Each Installer calls some number of Bind methods on the DiContainer.
+        * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
         * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
-        * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
     * Scene Context is initialized.
         * All injectable MonoBehaviour's in the entire scene are passed to the SceneContext container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
-        * SceneContext iterates through all the Installers that have been added to it via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
+        * SceneContext iterates through all the Installers that have been added to it via the Unity Inspector, runs injects on them, then calls InstallBindings() on each.
 Each Installer calls some number of Bind<> methods on the DiContainer.
+        * SceneContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
         * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
-        * SceneContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
     * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
     * All other MonoBehaviour's in the scene have their Awake() method called
 * Unity Start() phase begins
-    * ProjectContext.Start() method is called.
+    * ProjectKernel.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the ProjectContext installers.
-    * SceneContext.Start() method is called.
+    * SceneKernel.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the SceneContext installers.
     * All other MonoBehaviour's in your scene have their Start() method called
 * Unity Update() phase begins
-    * ProjectContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the ProjectContext installers)
+    * ProjectKernel.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the ProjectContext installers)
-    * SceneContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the SceneContext installers)
+    * SceneKernel.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the SceneContext installers)
     * All other MonoBehaviour's in your scene have their Update() method called
 * These same steps repeated for LateUpdate and ILateTickable
 * At the same time, These same steps are repeated for FixedUpdate according to the physics timestep